superboum/udptest/README.md

  * Only one client at a time can use the server
  * If a client does not close a port, the port will not be closed
  * Use it on a server without any service listening on UDP.
 Or cross fingers...
+ * Use it on a server without any service listenging on TCP port 80 (like nginx or apache).

 ## Usage

-On server : `sudo ./server.go`
+On your server : `sudo ./server.go`

-On client : `./client`
+On your client : `./client`
-Client will ask for server IP and Port.
-Default port is 80.
+Client will interactively ask for server IP and Port.
+Default port for server is 80 (so you don't need to reverse proxy it and is available anywhere).

 A full log will be available in `port-checker.txt`